Discover the delicious Scottish food and drink that’s on the menu at the Kirkstyle Inn in Dunning

-A Meal at the Kirkstyle Inn: Our verdict
+A Meal at the Kirkstyle Inn: My verdict

 And the service was wonderful – exactly the warm, friendly service that you’d hope for in a country inn.

-Mark and I both agreed that this was one of our all-time favourite meals.
-So that should give you an idea of just how good the food and service was at the Kirkstyle Inn.
+This was one of my all-time favourite meals, which should give you an idea of just how good the food and service was at the Kirkstyle Inn.

 It was so good, that I would go out of my way to visit the Inn again on a future trip to Scotland.